firebolt-db/firebolt-db.github.io/docs/integrations/data-orchestration/setting-up-airflow-jdbc-to-firebolt.md

 # Connecting to Airflow
 {: .no_toc}

 This topic provides an overview of setting up Airflow.
-For more information and step-by-step instructions for using Aiflow see the [Continuously loading data tutorial](../../loading-data/continuously-loading-data.md).
+For more information and step-by-step instructions for using Airflow see the [Continuously loading data tutorial](../../loading-data/continuously-loading-data.md).

 1. Topic ToC
 {:toc}